Oppedijk/Oppedijk.github.io/_posts/2023-06-22-Tenant-Level-User-Access-Administrator-Removal.md

 `az role assignment delete --assignee user@example.com --role "User Access Administrator" --scope "/"`

+### How to detect in the log files

+There are 2 locations where this can be detected, on the Entra ID side, where in the Audit logs a record is made with of the Service `Azure RBAC (Elevated Access)` with the Category `AzureRBACRoleManagementElevateAccess`.
+The Activity Type is `User has elevated their access to User Access Administrator for their Azure Resources`

+The other location is on the Azure Side, look in the audit logs, but select `Directory Logs` (next to edit columns) instead of the default selected `Activity Logs`.
+An entry from the `Microsoft.Authorization` resource provider is there, with an operation name of `Assigns the caller to User Access Administrator role`

+(For both scenario's you need read permissions)

 ### Background info

 The User Access Administrator is a temporarily solution to gain access to the Azure Subscriptions which are tied to the same Azure Active Directory.